-- develop a sound conceptual base as well as suitable practical training to conduct independent research on London, in London
+- provides a sound conceptual base as well as suitable practical training to conduct independent research on London, introducing resources in the city and ways of using them intelligently and creatively

-- be in the heart of London's East End close to key cultural resources and institutions as well as in an area whose historical changes and current transformations provide a focus for study and debate
+- makes the most of QMUL's location in the heart of London's East End, close to key cultural resources and institutions as well as in an area whose historical changes and current transformations provide a focus for study and debate

-- work with a range of London-based archives, libraries, museums and other repositories with collections relating to the cultural life of the city, and explore the practices of museums, institutions, artists and others working beyond the university.
+- involves working with a range of London-based archives, libraries, museums and other repositories with collections relating to the cultural life of the city, while exploring the practices of museums, institutions, artists and others working beyond the university.

 Become a part of QMUL Geography

-- London Studies is linked with The City Centre, our dedicated centre for collaborative research and related activities that are focused on the city and urban life.
+- Research centre: London Studies is linked with The City Centre, our dedicated centre for collaborative research and related activities that are focused on the city and urban life.

 - Resources for Research (not assessed)